ITAXBOX/Code-Forge/README.md

 **Technical Impact:** This milestone laid the foundation for scalable code generation, establishing the core architecture that would support advanced AI integration.

-### 🔐 Milestone 2: AI Revolution & Security Integration
+### 🔐 Part 2: AI Revolution & Security Integration
 ![Milestone 2](docs/images/Milestone2.png)

 **What We Achieved:**